andvhuvnh/CardListApp/README.md

 ## Installation
 1. Clone this repo to your local machine.
 2. Install dependencies
-    - Navigate to the backend directory and run "npm install"
+    - Navigate to the backend directory and run `npm install`
-    - Navigate to the frontend directory and run "npm install"
+    - Navigate to the frontend directory and run `npm install`
 ## Running the backend
 1. Navigate to the backend and run "npm start"
     - The backend will start on `http://localhost:5001`